killvxk/uefi-rootkit/README.md

 ```
 .\Application.efi
 ```
-The application will not find an instance of the protocol it wants to access.
+The application was not able to find an instance of the protocol it wanted to access and is unable to print an answer.

-Start the driver and launch the application again:
+Start the driver first and then launch the application this time:
 ```
 load Driver.efi
 .\Application.efi
 ```
-The driver installed an instance of the protocol the application was searching for and now it was able to call a function from the protocol.
+Loading the driver before launching the application allows the driver to install an instance of the protocol.
+The application was now able to find a protocol instance and could call the offered function to print an answer.

 That's it!